-Agresearch Farm is a research location with 344-hectare (850-acre) in Burford, Ontario, where we have been conducting research studies since 1992 for dairy, swine and poultry.
+AgResearch Farm is a research location with 344-hectare (850-acre) in Burford, Ontario, where we have been conducting research studies since 1992 for poultry nutrition, dairy nutrition, and swine nutrition.
 It is Canada's largest privately owned animal R&D facility and one of the largest in North America.
 Our researchers plan and implement projects supported by excellent facilities and access to the latest technology.
-On average, the team has 10 years of experience in dairy, swine and poultry research.
+On average, the team has 10 years of experience in dairy, swine, and poultry research.
 Additional support is supplied by three species-specific veterinary experts.

 The Poultry Research Centre encompasses an expert team on efficient and sustainable feed utilisation, production performance and poultry and rabbit health and welfare.
 The Poultry Research Centre in Spain is a large research centre with facilities for broilers, broiler breeders, laying hens and rabbits.
 There is a special unit for physiological and digestion studies and facilities for optimising nutrition for animals in different housing systems.
 A research feed plant provides the feed needed for these research activities and a laboratory undertakes any required nutritional analyses.

 The Ruminant Research Centre consists of an international team of scientists working on dairy, beef and calf nutrition.
 At our experimental dairy farm feed intakes, milk yields, nutritional physiology and health are studied.
 The group counts a second farm used for the study of growing ruminants, beef and dairy calves.
 There, milk feeding, weaning and growth trials are carried out, looking at growth and feed efficiency, but most importantly animal development and health.
 In vitro and in situ models complete the range of experimental possibilities.
 Ruminant research is focused on the development of products and concepts.
 Equally important is the quantification of nutritional processes for our nutritional models.
 These efforts aim to further develop an economically and environmentally sustainable dairy and beef production.